Stan524/Edge-Browser-Kiosk-Mode-Setup/README.md

-# Tools and tips for Windows 10/11 Browser Kiosk mode in Edge
+# Tools and tips for Windows 10/11 Edge in Kiosk mode
-Various tools and tips to set up a Windows 10 PC with Edge and Chromium based derivatives in Kiosk mode.
+Tools and tips for setting up a Windows 10/11 PC with Edge and Chromium based derivatives in Kiosk mode.
 This document contains:

 1. Setup automatic login